 Shri Mataji Nirmala Devi

 Her parents recognised the depth of character and spirituality in their daughter and would leave her in peace when she got into meditative moods.
 In her family and extended family, she became the matriarch because of her loving and caring nature.
-When her parents were away due to their freedom fighting during the Quit India Movement, even though she was not the eldest in the family, she was the one who took care of her siblings.
+When her parents were away due to their freedom fighting during the Quit India Movement, she was the one who took care of her siblings.

-During this time Mahatma Gandhi also recognised her qualities “Gandhiji used to call me ‘Nepali’ with love.
+During this time Mahatma Gandhi also recognised her qualities.
+She once remarked that “Gandhiji used to call me ‘Nepali’ with love.
 Whatever vision and planning I used to present before him, he used to consider it with great respect.”
 One of the things she taught him was the order in which his slokas, prayers and bhajans should be recited during his morning meditation in order to best awaken the subtle system.
 He asked her parents repeatedly to send her back to his Ashram.

 As a young adult, she also took up the cause of freeing India and joined the underground movement.
 She was motivated by the deep injustice of India’s occupation, undertaking many dangerous tasks and was never daunted despite being jailed and tortured.
 Many years later, her college headmaster recalled seeing her standing alone at the school gate heading a picket line.
-He said “you are a shakti- how a 17 year old girl could have stood against police without any fear?”.
-(Shri Mataji 05 March 1989)
+He said “you are a shakti – how else could’ve a 17 year old girl stood against police without any fear?”.

 She had always known who she was and what she had to do in this lifetime; the triggering of humanity’s next evolutionary leap.
 She was a born realised soul.
-Realised souls are a rare category of people who have achieved a state of higher spiritual awareness and she was anxious to find a way to give this realisation to all who were seeking it.
+These are a rare category of people who have achieved a state of higher spiritual awareness who are anxious to find a way to give this realisation to all who were seeking it.
 In a radio interview in America in 1983, Shri Mataji was once asked to explain who she was.